VENTURE CAPITAL & PUBLIC EQUITY

 In December 2020, we sensed the next bull market coming and noted down the key trends like derivative protocols, stablecoins, Layer 1s, Layer 2s, oracles, DEX, and lending.
 We looked for all the small caps trading at around $10M–300M in market cap in those sectors.

 All of this will take work, so be prepared to get your hands dirty.
 Being a user of these protocols is the single best way to narrow down the potential winners.

 Case 1: Apeswap

 In January 2021, we were playing around with Binance Smart Chain (BSC), the newly launched layer 1 competitor to Ethereum.
 It was amazing.
 Transactions were instant and cost cents, compared to several minutes and $30+/tx on Ethereum.
-Forget that it was not as decentralized as Ethereum, this actually made yield farming possible (which can require many transactions) without spending literally thousands of dollars just on transaction fees.
+Forget that it was not as decentralized as Ethereum, this actually made yield farming possible (which can require many transactions) without spending literally hundreds of dollars just on transaction fees.

 We felt this would get big, and wanted to find the next big winner on this chain.
 Soon after we put in our positions, this happened:

 Pancakeswap was the largest decentralized exchange on BSC.
 We felt a number two would emerge, similar to how Uniswap (#1) and Sushiswap (#2) existed on Ethereum.
 But there were so many competitors and they all looked the same.
 For example:

 There were literally dozens of them all competing to be the next big DEX on BSC after Pancakeswap.
 We dove into the Telegram channels, spoke with the developers, and even dove into some of the code.
 We found out that the leading #2 player at the time, Goose Finance, was routing trades back to Pancakeswap, which meant that their tokens were fundamentally worthless.
 Yet, clueless influencers were shilling Goose Finance and getting into the hype.